MoleSof/Neon_Purge_Disk_Cleaner/README.md

 # Clear_DiskSpace
-Safe Not hacky ways to clear disk space.
+-Safe Not hacky ways to clear disk space.
+-NO AI CODE!